-Abstract- In this paper, we present an interest point detector and descriptor for 3D point clouds and depth images, coined SURE, and use it for recognizing semantically distinct places in indoor environments.
-We propose an interest operator that selects distinctive points on surfaces by measuring the variation in surface orientation based on surface normals in the local vicinity of a point.
-Furthermore, we design a view-poseinvariant descriptor that captures local surface properties and incorporates colored texture information.
+Abstract-In this paper, we present a variant of SURE, an interest point detector and descriptor for 3D point clouds and depth images and use it for recognizing semantically distinct places in indoor environments.
+The SURE interest operator selects distinctive points on surfaces by measuring the variation in surface orientation based on surface normals in the local vicinity of a point.
+Furthermore SURE includes a view-poseinvariant descriptor that captures local surface properties and incorporates colored texture information.
 In experiments, we compare our approach to a state-of-the-art feature detector in depth images (NARF).
-Our descriptor achieves superior results for matching interest points between images and also requires lower computation time.
-Finally, we evaluate the use of SURE features for recognizing places.
+Finally, we evaluate the use of SURE features for recognizing places and demonstrate its advantages.
 Index Terms-surface interest points, local shape-texture descriptor, place recognition